FelixOnline/v2/content/articles/2013-3-15-facebook-celebrity-looking-for-a-job.md

 subtitle: >
   Pedro Pereira interviews Adzuna co-founder Andrew Hunter
 date: "2013-03-15 00:58:18 +0000"

 # Attributes from Felix Online V1
 id: "3465"
 old_path: /biz/3465/facebook-celebrity-looking-for-a-job
 aliases:
  - /biz/3465/facebook-celebrity-looking-for-a-job
+imported: true
+comments:
+ - Theres definately a great deal to find out about this subject I love all the points you have madeIf you want to read more articles by me feel free to link in google or linkedin httpsplusgooglecomPedroPereiraMarketing

 # Article Taxonomies
 categories:
  - business
 tags:
+authors:
+ - pk1811

+# Homepage control params
 headline: true
 featured: true